On low rank-width colorings: Negative results

 \section{Negative results}

 In contrast to the result in \cref{sec:other-positive}, we prove that interval graphs and permutation graphs do not admit low rank-width colorings.
 For this, we introduce twisted chain graphs.
 Briefly, a twisted chain graph $G$ consists of three vertex sets $A, B, C$ where each of $G[A\cup C]$ and $G[B\cup C]$ is a chain graph, but the ordering of $C$ with respect to the chain graphs $G[A\cup C]$ and $G[B\cup C]$ are distinct.
+See Figure~\ref{fig:twistedchain} for an illustration.